 - Update the LPD of spaces which are currently conservative.
 Examples include: classrooms, and the general lighting allowance for portions of the tailored lighting method.

 Related to the development of the lighting wattage allowance LPDs, are the updates to the calculation of installed wattage in Section 130.0(c).

-- Clarify the 50 Watt minimum for downlights and what are the alternatives
+- Remove the 50 Watt minimum for downlights.

-This proposal would harmonize with the 2018 IECC and require multi-zone occupancy sensing of general lighting in open plan offices.
-This would require that open plan offices are divided up into relatively small subzones controlled by occupancy sensors (maximum subzone size is 600 sf in the IECC but could be a smaller size when evaluated for T-24).
-When the subzones are unoccupied, each subzone must dim lights to no greater than 20% of power or light, and when all subzones or unoccupied in an enclosed space, the lights must be completely shut off.
+This proposal would harmonize with the 2018 IECC and require multi-zone occupancy sensing of general lighting in office spaces greater than 250 square feet, or “large offices.”
+This would require that large offices are divided up into smaller control zones controlled by occupancy sensors (maximum control zone size is 600 square feet in the 2018 IECC, but it could be a different size for Title 24, Part 6 based on the cost effectiveness analysis).
+When the subzones are unoccupied, each subzone must dim the lights to no greater than 20 percent of power or light, and when all subzones are unoccupied in the large office, the lights must be completely shut off.
 The benefits of this control include:

 - Saves more energy than the current minimally compliant shut-off control (timeclock).

-- Enables the occupied standby HVAC controls that resets the thermostat and shuts off ventilation to the space when the entire space is unoccupied.
+- Enables the occupied standby HVAC control that resets the thermostat and shuts off ventilation to the space when the entire space is unoccupied.
 Less ventilation air is required to be conditioned.

 - Simplifies the standard.
-Depending upon the occupancy control subzone maximum size selected for the mandatory control this would displace the PAFs for Occupant Sensing Controls in Large Open Plan Offices
+Depending upon the occupancy control subzone maximum size selected for the mandatory control this would displace the power adjustment factors (PAFs) for occupant sensing controls in large open plan offices.

 Measure proposals, supporting documents, and other outside references will be made public as they become available.